 Positive Behavioral Supports

-People with intellectual and other developmental disabilities enjoy the most satisfying and productive lives under conditions which promote and reward positive social relationships and emotional wellbeing.
+People with intellectual and other developmental disabilities enjoy the most satisfying and productive lives under conditions that promote and reward positive social relationships and emotional wellbeing.
 When challenging behaviors occur that prevent the individual from enjoying a satisfying and productive life, the supports provided shall be individualized and respectful of the person.
 Supports and services must be developed in collaboration with the individual and the Circle of Support in a respectful and sensitive manner.
-Positive behavioral supports and interventions is a framework for assisting staff in adopting and organizing evidence-based behavioral interventions which enhances social behavior outcomes while increasing and maintaining positive relationships with others.
+Positive behavioral supports and interventions are a framework for assisting staff in adopting and organizing evidence-based behavioral interventions which enhances social behavior outcomes while increasing and maintaining positive relationships with others.

 It is The Arc New York’s position that: